 Poultry, including skinless chicken or turkey breasts, can be grilled and served with a little of your favorite barbecue sauce, sweet and sour sauce, or served plain.
-Another option is to make these low-fat "Buffalo wings and reheat them in a foil pan on the grill.
+Another option is to make these low-fat "Buffalo wings" and reheat them in a foil pan on the grill.

 Breads and rolls: Most burgers and hotdogs are served on plain white hamburger buns and hotdog rolls.
 Bring 100-percent whole grain breads, rolls and buns instead.
-You might want to start your pre-tailgating morning with a hearty breakfast that includes a bowl of hot oatmeal or other whole grain cereal.
+You might want to start your pre-tailgating morning with a hearty breakfast that includes a bowl of hot oatmeal or another whole grain cereal.

 Young potatoes with their skins, asparagus and sweet corn can also be roasted on a grill.
-I like to use a metal pan placed over low heat so the small or narrow vegetables don't fall through the grates.
+I like to use a metal pan placed over low heat, so the small or narrow vegetables don't fall through the grates.

-Beverages: If your tailgating party is going to include alcohol, be sure to provide plenty of water and other non-alcoholic soft drinks so you're in good shape for game time.
+Beverages: If your tailgating party is going to include alcohol, be sure to provide plenty of water and other non-alcoholic soft drinks, so you're in good shape for game time.
 Regular soft drinks are high in calories from all the added sugar, but you can choose diet soda, sparkling water or some 100-percent fruit juice, which still has a lot of calories, but also has good nutritional value.